El-Wumbus/rinfo/README.md

 ## Usage

 `rinfo` has configurable output.
-This can be achived through command-line flags or with a configuration file.
+This can be achieved through command-line flags or with a configuration file.
 The default output looks similar to the following:

 ```txt